mnl359/terraform-aws-eks/README.md

 ## CircleCI Configuration

-The CircleCI configuration simple, just hook your GitHub account with CircleCI.
-Once you have your CircleCI linked with GitHub, setup the project  in the `Projects` section
+The CircleCI configuration is simple, just hook your GitHub account with CircleCI.
+Once you have your CircleCI linked with GitHub, setup the project  in the `Add Projects` section.
+Then press the button `Set Up Project` in from of the repository, and press the `Add Config` button, this is just a starting point, it creates a new branch in your GitHub repository called `circleci-project-setup`.
+We don't need this branch, so you can delete it.

+This project comes with a CircleCI configuration file located in `.circleci/config.yml`, so the next time you make a commit in your master branch, CircleCI will build the Terraform according to the instructions in the `config.yml` file.

+Once the project is configured, go to `Project Settings`, `Environment Variables` and add the following variables:

+- AWS_ACCESS_KEY_ID
+- AWS_DEFAULT_REGION
+- AWS_SECRET_ACCESS_KEY